‘Rebel Ridge’ REVIEW: An enthralling one-man revolution

 Saulnier’s films are always frustrating in that regard, but in a compelling way.
 As viewers, we are often in a relaxed state of mind where we can arrive at the right decisions for the characters on screen, and we roar and agonize when the characters fail to do the same.
 But we seldom consider that these characters are in a panicked “fight-or-flight” mindset that we, as everyday people, don’t regularly find ourselves to be in.
 Saulnier is interested in exploring those psyches, as opposed to traditional heroic bad-assery that we often see in works of fiction.
 He’s often trying to capture the grotesque messiness and the uncinematic sloppiness of realistic human violence.

-In Rebel Ridge, I was worried when I saw the trailer, thinking that Saulnier had lost his voice and that it would be one of those forgettable action films that Netflix releases every few months.
+In Rebel Ridge, I was worried when I saw the trailer, thinking that Saulnier had lost his voice and that it would be one of those forgettable action films that Netflix would release every few months.
 The trailer makes the film seem like it’s going to be fast-paced, but in actuality, Rebel Ridge is still very much a Saulnier film with its elaborate pacing and a character-driven narrative that is grounded in his sense of realism.

-Furthermore, it’s also interesting to note that despite this having sporadic action scenes and being Saulnier’s least violent film to date, Rebel Ridge remained a gripping thriller where the threats of violence have as much nail-biting tension as its eruption.
+Furthermore, it’s also interesting to note that despite this having sporadic action scenes and being Saulnier’s least violent film to date, Rebel Ridge remains a gripping thriller where the threats of violence have as much nail-biting tension as its eruption.
 Through immersive camerawork and shot composition, car crashes are destructive; a stealth mission in the dark looks as if the characters just step into an otherworldly dimension; and simple stunt work such as Aaron Pierre climbing up a bridge in a single crane shot feel impressive.

-Here, Saulnier created an admirable, semi-pacifist protagonist in Terry, who would rather think smart and dig up his adversaries’ dirt than face them head-on.
+Here, Saulnier has created an admirable, semi-pacifist protagonist in Terry, who would rather think smart and dig up his adversaries’ dirt than face them head-on.
 It’s refreshing to have an action movie hero who would try his damndest not to use his particular set of skills against his opponents, and only utilize less-lethal tactics whenever he got too close.
-And honestly, I don’t think the character would be this fascinating without actor Aaron Pierre, whose solid physique, dry-witted charms and understated ability to communicate a hidden vulnerability added the necessary dimensions to Terry.
+And honestly, I don’t think the character would be this fascinating without actor Aaron Pierre, whose solid physique, dry-witted charms and understated ability to communicate a hidden vulnerability have added the necessary dimensions to Terry.

 Rebel Ridge is now streaming on Netflix.